 When many of us buy a property, we do not think about the property’s equity and how this will grow over our years of ownership.
 Instead, we only focus on the amount we owe on the home, and how we can pay this off.
 But, the truth of the matter is this unused equity can be used to help you grow your wealth, providing that you take advantage of it when the going is good.

-With home prices across Australia rising, home owners looking for extra funds, who have paid more than 20% off their home loan, can now borrow against their property.
+With home prices across Australia currently rising, homeowners looking for extra funds, who have paid more than 20% off their home loan, can borrow against their property.
 Known as a home equity loan, this form of borrowing can help you to merge debts, pay off a car, invest or renovate.
 Let’s look at home equity loans in greater detail so you can make your wealth work harder for you.

 Now: your lender won’t let you borrow the full amount of your equity as they need a part left to secure your mortgage.
 But, you can borrow up to 80% of that value or $632,893.60 based on the example.
 Although, you must remember that whatever you borrow will increase the value of your mortgage by this much.
 For example, borrowing $200,000 of your home equity will increase your mortgage to $314,800.
 So, you need to ask yourself if you can afford the extra repayments.